janhq/jan/docs/blog/get-to-chatgpt-performance.md

 ## Abstract

-A strong foundation model such as Mistral sets the stage for advanced opensource model capabilities.
-By merging math, coding and generalist models, and further enriching with a synthetic instruction dataset created from proprietary content, we achieve a new fine-tuned model outperforms GPT-3.5 in technical documentation understanding tasks.
-The implication is clear: adopting this straightforward methodology enables everyone to custom-train models not only for enhanced technical reasoning but also for various specific domain tasks, offering a practical blueprint for opensource models development.
+A strong foundation model such as Mistral sets the stage for advanced open-source model capabilities.
+By merging math, coding and generalist models, and further enriching with a synthetic instruction dataset created from proprietary content, we achieve a **new fine-tuned model outperforms GPT-3.5** in technical documentation understanding tasks.
+Adopting this straightforward methodology enables everyone to custom-train models not only for enhanced technical reasoning but also for various specific domain tasks, offering a practical blueprint for open-source models development.

 ## Choosing strong foundational model